COVID19 accelerates dispersion of private health data

 - “Healthcare is the next frontier of data grabbing by Big Tech, after italian schools: the tender to provide e-learning platforms free of charge to italian schools expired yesterday” (for more by me about italian schools and universities even more colonized by foreign proprietary platforms thanks to the pandemic, see here and here.
 Also interesting, but only in Italian, is this post)

 - From Pavia, Lombardy: “tell me about it.
 In the Policlinico San Matteo public hospital we must register with a private platform to book visits”

 Final (for now), unavoidable question:

 What Maurizi rightly complains about is surely happening in many other forms, in many other places.
+The more the general public is aware of the long term implications of certain practices the better, and it can never happen soon enough.
 If you have similar stories to share from any country, or links to them, please let me know!